 Graduate faculty at HPU are well-respected teachers and scholars in their respective fields.
 And because they come to HPU from all parts of the United States, they also bring a wealth of worldly experience to campus.
 You will find a deep commitment to utilizing educational technology tools at HPU, including access to online periodical databases, a digital portfolio-based web page assessment system, course web-page technology, and state-of-the-art wireless services and high tech classrooms.

 The M.Ed. in Secondary Education is a portable degree, recognized in Hawaii and on the mainland.
 Also, the M.Ed. in Secondary Education curriculum is aligned with professional, state, and institutional standards.
-In addition, teacher candidates engage in 140 hours of field experiences and 450 hours of student teaching experiences in schools under the guidance of mentor teachers handpicked by school principals.
+In addition, teacher candidates engage in 450 hours of clinical practice experiences in schools under the guidance of mentor teachers handpicked by school principals.